rosalbamonterrosas/hello-world/README.md

 	* Edit: Set the opertion parameter to `Edit` and the request body as `[:]`.

-	* Save: Set the opertion parameter to `Commit` and fill out the request body (NOTE: find the function that fills out the request body).
+	* Save: Set the opertion parameter to `Commit` and the request body will be filled once the user presses the `Done` button.

 2. Make the function `modifyRecord(_ recordId: String, _ operation: String, body: [String: [[String: String?]]], actionName: String?)` call the `modifyRecord(with recordId: String, body: [String: [[String: String?]]], operation: String, actionName: String?, completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
 This will get the token, repo, the HTTP Method (PATCH), and the URL request required to execute the API call.